The ISIS Caliphate: A Strategic asset?

-I have yet to see any reference in the mainstream media to Monday’s publication by the conservative foundation Judicial Watch of previously classified US intelligence documents obtained as the result of a freedom of information lawsuit This inattention is alarming, because one of these documents provides some disturbing background behind the nightmarish Caliphate that is now being carved in blood across Syria and Iraq.
+I have yet to see any reference in the mainstream media to Monday’s publication by the conservative foundation Judicial Watch of previously classified US intelligence documents obtained as the result of a freedom of information lawsuit This inattention is alarming, because one of these documents provides some disturbing background behind the nightmarish caliphate that is now being carved out across Syria and Iraq.

-Take these observations contained in an information report on Syria by the Defense Intelligence Agency (DIA) dated August 12 2012 on the ‘general situation’ in Syria in the summer of 2012:
+Consider these observations contained in an information report on Syria by the Defense Intelligence Agency (DIA) dated August 12 2012 on the “general situation” in Syria in the summer of 2012:

 - The Salafist, The Muslim Brotherhood, and AQI [Al Qaeda in Iraq] are the major forces driving the insurgency in Syria.

 - The West, Gulf countries, and Turkey support the opposition, while Russia, China, and Iran support the regime.

 - AQI supported the Syrian opposition from the beginning, both ideologically and through the media.

 - AQI had major pockets and bases on both sides of the border to facilitate the flow of materiel and recruits.

 In a section on ‘the future assumptions of the crisis’, the report put forward the following hypothesis:

 Development of the current events into proxy war: with support from Russia, China, and Iran, the regime is controlling the areas of influence along coastal territories…On the other hand, opposition forces are trying to control the eastern areas (Hasaka and Der Zor), adjacent to the western Iraqi provinces (Mosul and Anbar), in addition to neighboring Turkish borders.